UnsubCentral

 What are examples of Data Subject Access Requests (DSAR)?

 Data Subject Access Requests (DSARs) can vary depending on the context and the specific information a person wants to access.
+For example, under regulations such as the GDPR, CCPA, or the California Privacy Rights Act (CPRA), individuals have the right to submit DSARs to access their personal data.

 Here are a few examples illustrating different scenarios where DSARs might be used: